crllect/How-to-make-an-ultraviolet-proxy/README.md

 My recomendation for deploying on vercel, is to use this guide (also by me): https://github.com/crllect/UV-on-vercel

-Now, you *are* willing to pay, almost any hosting service or vps supports node.
+Now, if you *are* willing to pay, almost any hosting service or vps supports node.
 So if you use a hosting service, you should follow their instructions.
 If you decide to use a vps, you will need to follow similar steps to a dev build, but you will also need to connect your domain, set everything to public, setup ssl, and other steps.
 So if you opt for using a vps, you should already know some basic IT consepts.